BrokenSource/DepthFlow/Website/docs/commands.md

 1. **Resolution**: A combination of the input image and the exported video's resolution.
 Rendering at a higher resolution than the input image will not improve quality.

-2. [**Super Sampling Anti Aliasing**](https://en.wikipedia.org/wiki/Supersampling): Rendering at a higher internal resolution and then downscaling to the output target mitigates edge artifacts and smooths them.
+2. [**Super Sampling Anti Aliasing**](https://en.wikipedia.org/wiki/Supersampling): Renders at a higher internal resolution and then downscaling to the output target mitigates edge artifacts and smooths them.
 The default is 1.2, good quality with 2, best with 4, don't go above it.
+Uses `N^2` times more GPU power.

 3. **Quality parameter**: The `depthflow main --quality 50` parameter defines how accurate calculating the projection's intersections are.
-A value of 0 is sufficient for subtle movements, and will create 'layers' artifacts at higher values.
-The default is 50, which is actually overkill for most cases, given how much optimized the code is.
+A value of 0 is sufficient for subtle movements, and will create 'layers' artifacts at higher offsets.
+The default is 50, which is quite overkill for most cases, given how much optimized the code is.

 4. **Depth map**: Defines the accuracy of the parallax effect.
 The default estimator is a state of the art balance of speed, portability, quality, and should be enough.